Magnetic sail: Magsail (MS)

 The figure shows the magsail design consisting of a loop of superconducting wire of radius $R_c$ on the order of 100 km that carries a direct current $I_c$ that generates a magnetic field, which was modeled according to the Biot–Savart law inside the loop and as a magnetic dipole far outside the loop.
 With respect to the plasma wind direction a magsail may have a radial (or normal) orientation or an axial orientation that can be adjusted to provide torque for steering.
 In non-axial configurations lift is generated that can change the spacecraft's momentum.
 The loop connects via shroud lines (or tethers) to the spacecraft in the center.
 Because a loop carrying current is forced outwards towards a circular shape by its magnetic field, the sail could be deployed by unspooling the conductor wire and applying a current through it via the peripheral platforms.
 The loop must be adequately attached to the spacecraft in order to transfer momentum from the plasma wind and would pull the spacecraft behind it as shown in the axial configuration in the right side of the figure.
-This design has a significant advantage of requiring no propellant and is thus a form of field propulsion that can operate indefinitely.
+This design has a significant advantage of requiring no propellant and is thus a form of propellantless propulsion that can operate indefinitely.